Why Meta Pay failed, and how we unlocked payments in global markets

 Partner integration framework

-A structured framework I developed and personally used in partner meetings across Southeast Asia — mapping integration cost to user experience benefit, helping local partners understand where they fit in the broader payments vision.
+A structured framework I developed — mapping integration cost to user experience benefit, helping local partners understand where they fit in the broader payments vision.
 Replaced ad-hoc decks with a repeatable, scalable conversation tool.

 As we scale to new countries and use cases, I explored alternate use cases to get ahead of the expanding system